mitskobay/memorypalace/qr-for-mac.md

 ## How to Create QR Codes on a Mac
 We will use the Shortcuts app ([1]) that comes with MacOS.
-This will avoid including trackers that third party applications may embed in their QR codes. ([2])
+This will avoid trackers that third party applications may embed in their QR codes. ([2])

 # Level 1: Make Shortcut